Karoo: Great Karoo

-Little Karoo
+Klein Karoo

-As in the Great Karoo, antelope and other big game inhabited the Little Karoo in the past.
+As in the Great Karoo, antelope and other big game inhabited the Klein Karoo in the past.
 However, the dominant zebra was not the quagga, but the Cape mountain zebra, (Equus zebra zebra) which is adapted for life on rugged, mountainous terrain.
-Their hooves are harder and faster-growing than those of Burchell’s zebra (Equus quagga burchellii), which lives on the plains.
+Their hooves are harder and faster-growing than those of Burchell's zebra (Equus quagga burchellii), which lives on the plains.
 The two species are, therefore, rarely seen in the same habitat.
 The quagga is closely related to Burchell's zebra, and appears also to have been confined to the plains.

 The mountain zebra occurred in the mountain regions of the Cape Fold Belt and along the southern portion of the Great Escarpment.
-Thus, they were endemic to, amongst others, the western Lower Karoo and the Little Karoo.
+Thus, they were endemic to, amongst others, the western Lower Karoo and the Klein Karoo.
 However, they were hunted to near extinction, leaving fewer than 100 individuals by the 1930s.
 Conservation efforts since then brought their numbers up to 1200 by 1998, mainly by concentrating these zebra in nature reserves and protected areas, the most well-known of these being the Mountain Zebra National Park near Cradock in the Great Karoo.
 Cape mountain zebras are still found in protected areas managed by Cape Nature, including the Kamanassie and Gamkaberg Nature Reserves.